 We are offering a joint degree program with Chiang Mai University in the Kingdom of Thailand starting from AY 2017.

-Program title: International Collaboration between Kyoto Institute of Technology and Chiang Mai University for the Joint Degree Program in Architecture
+Program title: Kyoto Institute of Technology and Chiang Mai University Joint Master’s Degree Program in Architecture

 ・Four students enrolled in the course in AY 2017